How am I going to complete my internship requirements?

 Only students requiring housing in order to participate in in-person lab classes should see housing charges on their financial plans for the applicable term after adjustment.
 If funding is already in place to cover these originally anticipated charges, you will be asked how you would want to handle the credit.
 We recommend that it be returned against your loans to reduce the overall indebtedness.

 If you believe your plan is reflecting an error or if there are additional questions, please contact Candy Kirkwood in Financial Aid at email@example.com.

 Did PTC receive funding from the CARES Act for student aid?

 PTC received $1.6 Million in education stabilization funds under the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”).
-Students who are eligible for these funds were notified by email and invited to apply in late April.
-An invitiation to apply for additional funding was emailed in mid-August.
+Students who are eligible for these funds were notified by email and invited to apply in late April 2020.
+An invitation to apply for additional funding was emailed in mid-August 2020.
+If additional funding becomes available, students will again be notified via email with application instructions.
+Not all students will qualify.
 Learn more about this grant designated exclusively for emergency financial aid grants to students.

 How are the funds received by PTC through the CARES Act being used?